 Research Area 2: Norms & Transgressions

-My current research project seeks to intervene in such debates by offering the first conceptual history of civil disobedience.
-By consulting published materials and archival sources from four continents, I analyze the historical development of the phrase from its use in American abolitionist circles in the mid-19th century to its circulation in the British Empire and its eventual appropriation by American activists, lawyers, and scholars in the 1960s and 1970s.
+My current research project seeks to contribute to such debates by offering the first conceptual history of civil disobedience.
+By drawing on both published materials and archival sources from Asia, Europe, and the Americas, I analyze the historical development of the phrase from its use in abolitionist circles in the mid-nineteenth century to its circulation in the British Empire and its eventual appropriation by activists, lawyers, and scholars in the 1960s and 1970s.

 2015– : Ph.D. in Philosophy, Université Paris 1 Panthéon-Sorbonne

 Advisor: Jean-François Kervegan

 2013–2015: M.A. in Philosophy (French and German Philosophies in the European Context, ERASMUS Mundus – EuroPhilosophie), Charles University, Bergische Universität Wuppertal and Rheinische Friedrich-Wilhelms-Universität Bonn